jkohlin/wordpress-basics/2-ecosystem-theme.md

 ## Templates and template parts

-A Wordpress template is like a blueprint, describing how the content will be presented on the frontend.
+A template is like a blueprint, describing how the content will be presented on the frontend.
 The template contains HTML markup with placeholders which will be filled with content from the database.

 We can have a multiple set of templates, each with their own layout and functionality.
 When content is requested by a website visitor, Wordpress picks the correct template and renders it into a regular HTML-page.